If you're feeling pressure to do something fun, consider the vacuum cannon...

 We learn two things.
 First, a modest pressure difference of 1 atmosphere, acting acting over a distance of a couple of meters, can impart a considerable amount of kinetic energy to a small object.
 Second, the impulse from a small light object traveling at a high speed can impart a surprising amount of damage to the object it strikes—a vivid lesson in kinematics.

 One is reminded of the tragic 2003 space shuttle accident in which falling foam at liftoff caused the damage that doomed Columbia.
 Engineers at NASA thought lightweight foam could not harm the seemingly tough composite panels and privately predicted that the foam would bounce off harmlessly.
 Then researchers at the Southwest Research Institute in San Antonio shot a 1.7-pound piece of foam at a mock-up shuttle wing at 531 mph, roughly the speed of the chunk of foam that hit the Columbia wing about 81 seconds after liftoff.
 It was a jaw-dropping demonstration—people's intuitive sense of physics is sometimes way off.

-The tube is a clear, 8-ft-long, 1½" diameter PVC pipe.1 A ping-pong ball2 is placed inside and the ends are sealed off with a small piece of thin mylar3 held in place by PVC couplings that simply slip over the mylar.
+The tube is a clear, 8-ft-long, 1½" diameter PVC pipe.
+A ping-pong ball is placed inside and the ends are sealed off with a small piece of thin Mylar held in place by PVC couplings that simply slip over the Mylar.
 The tube is evacuated with a vacuum pump:

 C-clamp both the vacuum cannon and the soda can holder to the lecture bench.

 R. Peterson, B. Pulford, and K. Stein, "The Ping-Pong Cannon: A closer Look," TPT 43(1), 22-25 (January 2005)

 E. Ayars and L. Buchholtz, "Analysis of the vacuum cannon," AJP 72, 961-963 (July 2004)